KSC Definition of Quantitative Literacy

 Generic Course Description for All QL Courses

 Introduces students to quantitative reasoning skills and habits of mind to understand and apply quantitative information to their lives.
-Students will investigate questions or problems and analyze data using descriptive statistics.
+Students will investigate questions or problems and analyze data.
 Students will create written reports and orally present the results of their investigations.

 - apply the basic methods of descriptive statistics, including both pictorial representations and numerical summary measures, to analyze data;